WRIT 101: Introduction to Writing Studies

 F = Less than 60

 Revising and responding to feedback will be an invaluable and necessary part of your development as a writer this semester.
-Toward this end, you are strongly encouraged to visit me during office hours or by appointment, and you are also strongly encouraged to visit the Writing Center in the basement of Plassmann Hall (6A).
+Toward this end, you are strongly encouraged to visit me during office hours and to visit the Writing Center on the first floor of Plassmann Hall.
+Bring your work with you to your appointment.

 Academic dishonesty is inconsistent with the moral character expected of students in a University committed to the spiritual and intellectual growth of the whole person.
 It also subverts the academic process by distorting all measurements.
 A list of unacceptable practices and procedures to be followed in prosecuting cases of alleged academic dishonesty may be found in the Student Handbook and here.